-12.2 STATUTE OF LIMITATION
+12.2.
+STATUTE OF LIMITATION

-There is no statute of limitation in cases of major academic and social misconduct offences such as examination honour code violation fraud. physical theft, assault. plagiarism, sexual assault as long as you are still a student of Ashesi.
-If the Dean of Student & Community Affairs receives substantial evidence of an academic violation even after the student's graduation, the school reserves the right to convene a hearing and sanction appropriately including recalling the student's degree.
-Social misconduct cases that have legal implications could be handed over the police.
+There is no statute of limitation in cases of major academic and social misconduct offences such as examination honour code violation, theft, physical plagiarism, sexual assault as long as you are still a student of Ashesi.
+If the Dean of Student & Community Affairs receives substantial evidence of an academic violation even after the student's graduation, the school reserves the right to convene a hearing and sanction appropriately includina recalling the student's degree.
+Social misconduct cases that have legal implications could be handed over to the police.

-12.3.
-RECORDS AND COMMUNITY INFORMATION
+12.3.RECORDS AND COMMUNITY INFORMATION